1 Example programs

 4 Basic operations

-5 Acknowledgements
+6 Acknowledgements

 WeScheme

-WeScheme is an web-based programming environment that allows us to write, run, and share programs on the web.
-Programs written in WeScheme should be available from any computer with a capable Javascript-enabled web browser.
+WeScheme is a web-based programming environment that allows us to write, run, and share programs on the web.
+Programs written in WeScheme should be available from any computer with a capable JavaScript-enabled web browser.
 The editing environment, the compiler, and the associated runtime libraries are all hosted on WeScheme, eliminating installation hassles.
 WeScheme allows us to easily share programs by creating share URLs; these share URLs can be used to run a program or, if the author permits it, allow anyone to view the source to that program.

 Web programs are typically interactive, so WeScheme provides special support for World programs that can interact with timer ticks, keyboard events, and images.